-When the Son of man shall come in his glory, and all then shall he sit upon the throne of his glory: And before him shall be gathered all nations,' etc.
+When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations,'

-'Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.
+etc. 'Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.